Thurso: Landmarks

 The Category A listed ruined Old St Peter's Church (St. Peter's Kirk) is one of the older churches in Scotland, dated to at least 1125, and at one time it was the principal church for the county, administered by the Bishops of Caithness.
 The church held hearings against criminal activity and determined how those caught should be punished.
 In 1701, a woman who had a relationship with a Dutch sailor had her head shaved and was publicly shamed, paraded through the town by the local hangman.

 The current church, St Andrew's and St Peter's, was built in 1832 to a design by William Burn in the Gothic style with buttressed walls and a square tower.
 The pipe organ was added by Norman & Beard in 1914, and in 1922 Oscar Paterson contributed some of the stained glass windows such as 'The Sower'.
 In 2013 gravestones were vandalised in the graveyard.
 Holburn Head Lighthouse, within the parish territory, was completed in 1862 to a design by David & Thomas Stevenson and has since achieved Category B listed status.

 The Swanson Gallery of Thurso hosts exhibitions throughout the year, and showcases glass art by Ian Pearson.
-The Caithness Horizons building contains a museum and also hosts exhibitions.
+The North Coast Visitor Centre also hosts exhibitions.
 Hotels of note include the 103-room Royal Hotel, Pentland Hotel, Waterside House, Murray House and the Category B listed Forss House Hotel, about 4 miles to the west of Thurso in a Georgian country mansion.
 At Sir John's Square is an ornamental garden and statue which was donated to the town by Sir Tollemache Sinclair in memory of his grandfather Sir John Sinclair, a prominent local figure responsible for the "compilation of the First Statistical Account of Scotland and the pioneering of agricultural reforms in Caithness".
 A Category C listed fountain was built in 1894 by the son of Sir George Sinclair.
 Also of note is the wellhouse of Meadow Well at the junction of Traill Street and Manson's Lane, which was the primary water supply for Thurso for centuries.
 The current well, with a conical roof, was completed in 1823.

 The war memorial in Thurso dates from 1922 and was designed by Percy Portsmouth.